 I might actually choose, instead, to grab a big pot.
 And start a batch of hearty, soul mending soup.

 And living- as we did for three decades- on Cape Cod, you might guess I rustled up some classic clam chowdah.
 Or lobstah bisque.
 Nope.
 Instead, my inspiration comes via Wellfleet village.
-A gluten-free take on a New England Portuguese mainstay.
+A gluten-free, cooking lighter take on a New England Portuguese mainstay.
 Kale soup.
 With andouille.

-It's the perfect, spicy soup to brave the oncoming Dark.
+It's the perfect, spicy soup to brave this stuff called SNOW.

-In the meantime, string up some fairy lights.
+And in the meantime, string up some fairy lights.
 Gather some candles.
-And know I'm counting with you- the shorter and shorter days to Winter Solstice.
+And know I'm counting with you- the lengthening days till Spring.

 |A pot of spicy kale soup with chicken sausage and sweet potato.|